nkan12/consistenthash/README.md

 --------

 With consistent hashing I am able to minimize job migrations.
-But, I have to tweak some things to get even more unoform distribution of load across servers.
+But, I have to tweak some things to get even more uniform distribution of load across servers.
 Some of the ideas I tried are

-(1) Calculate a max max jobs per server and if the server already has that many jobs,
+(1) Calculate the max max jobs per server (jobs/server * loadfactor)  and if a server
-    move the job to the next hash until you find a hash with load less than the max allowed
+    already has that many jobs, move the job to the next hash until you find a hash with load less than the max load.

-    When I tried this, I saw more migration of jobs when the server goes down
+    When I tried this, I saw more migration of jobs when new servers are added.
+    Whenever we change the number of servers, the max jobs per server  is calculated differently and the job distribution will change.
+But, the change is not as much as the plain round robin scheme since here we have a combination of consistent hashing + load distribution

 (2) Tweak the hash namespace.
-If I know the approx range of servers that will be used in the
+If I know the approx range of servers that will be used
-    system, I can tweak the hash to distribute evenly.
+    in the system, I can tweak the hash to distribute evenly.